-- 4hscholarship_application_2014 Application for 4-H members to complete for Baccalaureate, Technical, and Courageous Heart scholarships
+- Texas 4-H Opportunity Scholarship Application Application for 4-H members to complete for Baccalaureate, Technical, and Courageous Heart

-- collegiate4hscholarship_application_2014 Application for former 4-H members who are currently in college.
+- Texas 4-H Collegiate Scholarship Application Application for former 4-H members who are currently in college.

-- Rules_Guidelines_2014 Instructions for complete the Scholarship Application
+- Texas 4-H Scholarship Rules and Guidelines Instructions for complete the Scholarship Application

-- youth_14_scholarship_examples Examples of how to format scholarship application.
+- Scholarship Examples Examples of how to format scholarship application

 Please refer to the instructions for a complete and detailed list of the requirements, scoring values, and selection process.